Pepato

 Pepato is a semi-hard sheep milk cheese with peppercorns.
-Pepato (or Pecorino pepato; Tumazzu di piecura ccu pepi, Sicilano) has its main origin in Sicily where it is part of the regional cooking.
+Pepato (or Pecorino pepato; Tumazzu di piecura ccu pepi, Siciliano) has its main origin in Sicily where it is part of the regional cooking.
 Usually is used as 2–4 months aged cheese, but a mild younger version (10 days) can easily be found in Italian stores.
 Peppercorns are added during the subtraction of the whey.